KDTheory/revolut-importer/README.md

-  -a, --account-id TEXT     Id of Revolut account in FireflyIII (required) -v, --vault-id TEXT       Id of Revolut vault in FireflyIII -t, --topup-id TEXT       Id of topup account in FireflyIII -u, --firefly-url TEXT    URL to FireflyIII instance including trailing
+  -a, --account-id TEXT     Id of Revolut account in FireflyIII (required) -v, --vault-id TEXT       Id of Revolut vault in FireflyIII -t, --topup-id TEXT       Id of topup account in FireflyIII -w, --wallet-id TEXT      Id of wallet account in FireflyIII -u, --firefly-url TEXT    URL to FireflyIII instance including trailing
                             slash "/" (required)
   --help                    Show this message and exit.